younghhk/Mediation-Analysis/concepts/README.md

 The adjusted regression is:
 $$ C = \beta_0 + \beta_1 A + \beta_2 B + \epsilon $$

-When computing β₁, the model does not use the raw A. Instead, it uses the residualized exposure:
+When computing β₁, the model does not use the  A. Instead, it uses the residualized exposure:

 $$ A^{*} = A - \hat{\gamma} B $$